The Nexcelle joint venture’s business jet nacelle system makes its debut on Bombardier’s Global 7000

-Another feature of the Passport IPS is the target-type thrust reverser from Safran Nacelles, with a fixed nozzle for lower weight and reverse thrust efficiency, as well as movable kicker plates that enhance thrust reverser performance in the direct mode.
+Another feature of the Passport IPS is the target-type thrust reverser from Safran Nacelles, with a fixed nozzle for lower weight and reverse thrust efficiency.
 This marks the latest business jet application for Safran Nacelles' target-type thrust reverser.

 "The four Global 7000 Flight Test Vehicles have logged nearly 900 cumulative hours aloft to date, with Bombardier's test team giving high marks to the nacelle system for its performance and reliability as the aircraft are put through their paces and expand the flight envelope," Onderko added.

 One additional Flight Test Vehicle is now being prepared for its initial takeoff from Toronto Downsview Airport in Canada, which is home to Bombardier's Global 7000 final assembly line.
 It will join the other Flight Test Vehicles at the company's U.S. flight test center in Wichita, Kansas.